How to Make Your OT Resume Stand Out

 • Verdana

-While these fancy fonts might technically make your resume stand out, some resume screening software programs (called ATS or applicant tracking systems, in case you care) might not recognize the fonts, causing your resume to get screened right out of the consideration process!
+While fancy fonts might technically make your resume stand out, some resume screening software programs (called ATS or applicant tracking systems, in case you care) might not recognize off-the-wall fonts, causing your resume to get screened right out of the consideration process!

-Also, stick to a single font on your resume!
-Do not get tempted by the lure of using multiple fonts.
-If you’d like to spruce things up, you can always use the “bold” or “semibold” or “italic” versions of your chosen font family; this helps to delineate sections of your resume and make certain words stand out.
+Also, stick to a single font on your resume.
+Do not be tempted by the allure of multiple fonts.
+If you’d like to spice things up, you can always use the “bold,” “semibold,” or “italic” versions of your chosen font family; this helps to delineate sections of your resume and make certain words stand out.

 Again, most OTs will want to use a traditional resume format.
 But here are a few notable exceptions.

-If you’re a new grad or student, you’ll want to list your education at the top of your resume, followed by your clinical affiliations.
-Then you can list additional work experience from prior careers if you need to fill space.
+If you’re a new grad or a student, you’ll want to list your education at the top of your resume, followed by your clinical affiliations.
+Then you can list additional work experience from prior fields if you need to fill space.

-Career changers will likely want to use hybrid resume format, especially when pursuing roles like rehab liaison, where you will want to highlight core competencies such as sales, marketing, care coordination, etc.
+Career-changers will likely want to use hybrid resume format—especially if you’re pursuing a role like rehab liaison, for which you will want to highlight core competencies such as sales, marketing, and care coordination.

 Let’s back up for a minute.

-At the end of the day, as long as you have the length, font, and format correct on your resume, you won’t scare anyone off from hiring you, so that’s the good news!
+At the end of the day, as long as you have the length, font, and format correct on your resume, you won’t scare anyone away from hiring you.
+(Phew!)

-But, you still want to make your resume stand out from the competition—at least if you want the best shot at the jobs you want, not the jobs nobody else wants!
+But, you still want to make your resume stand out from the competition—especially to get a leg up for the jobs you actually want, not the jobs nobody else wants!

 Let’s take a look at an ordinary vs. extraordinary resume to see how it’s done.